scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 conducted in English.

 Standards for behaviour in the SciPy community are detailed in the Code of Conduct above.
-We expect participants in our community to meet these standards in all their interactions and to help others to do so as well (see next section).
+Participants in our community should uphold these standards in all their interactions and help others to do so as well (see next section).

 Reporting Guidelines